 How to Use a Hitch Extender Safely

-You also need to be aware that both towing and tongue weight capacities of the hitch will be reduced when an extender is used.
+You also need to be aware that both the towing and tongue weight capacities of the hitch will be reduced when an extender is used.
 One that’s less than 12″ long will reduce your load capacity by 25%.
 An extender that’s more than 12″ long will reduce your load capacity by 50%!
-Details should be provided with the extender, and in order to use one safely, you need to observe those reduced limits.
+Details should be provided with the extender, and to use it safely, you need to observe those reduced limits.

 With all that in mind, it can be perfectly safe to use a hitch extender IF you stay within those guidelines.
 People use them all the time, but it needs to be done correctly.